 |Motorcycle & ATV||Covers motorcycles and all-terrain vehicles||An owner looking to cover their motorcycle or ATV|

 You can set your CarShield extended warranty up with a $0, $50 or $100 deductible.
 Sample contracts are available online, and there is a 30-day, 1,000-mile waiting period for extended warranty coverage to ensure your vehicle does not have any pre-existing conditions.

 CarShield reviews show that customers are pleased with the company’s comprehensive extended warranty service and benefits.
 Most coverage plans come with:

 - Rental car reimbursement

-Whenever you purchase a protection plan, make sure to read your contract thoroughly to make sure you understand the exclusions and limitations of coverage.
+Before you purchase a protection plan, read your contract thoroughly to make sure you understand the exclusions and limitations of coverage.

-Pricing for an extended warranty may vary, as extended warranty quotes are based on factors such as:
+Pricing for a protection plan may vary, as extended car warranty costs are based on factors such as:

 - Vehicle make, model, age and mileage

 All CarShield contracts come with a 30-day money-back guarantee.